QOF > Code of ethics

 25. Committee will also receive a complaint against a non-member if he/she also owns another outfitting establishment that is a member.
 In the same way, a complaint will be receivable against a suspended or excluded member or one that would not have yet renewed his/her adhesion between the sale of a package and the moment of the trip.

 26. Committee will send any complaint to the concerned member and will allow a minimum of 30 days to obtain his/her version of the facts.

 27. After studying the versions of both the complainant and the outfitter, or the sole version of the complainant if the outfitter does not provide an answer, the Committee will make recommendations and communicate them to the concerned parties.

 The Ethics Committee of the Quebec Outfitters Federation is composed of 4 members :

 – Secretary of the committee (M. Gaétan Hamel)

-– An Outfitter representative (M. Robbie Esterson)
+– Outfitter representative (M. Robbie Esterson)

-– A consumer representative (M. André Boucher)
+– Consumer representative (M. André Boucher)

-– A tourist representative (M. Théodore Carier)
+– Tourism sector representative (M. Théodore Carier)

 The Committee is mandated to look after the enforcement of the Code of ethics and its respect by all members of the Federation.
 The Code is voted by the members and includes obligations towards the society (respect of laws and regulations related to the industry), towards the customers (quality of lodging and services) and towards the Federation (participation in the development of its network).
 The aim is to reinforce the public image of the Quebec’s industry of outfitting.